California Slip and Fall Laws

 Learn more about filing a claim under the California Tort Claims Act.

-Before you decide to file an insurance claim or lawsuit over your slip and fall, it's a good idea to anticipate the property owner's argument that you share some amount of responsibility for your accident.
+Before you decide to file an insurance claim or lawsuit over your slip and fall, it's a good idea to anticipate the property owner's argument that your own negligence played a part in causing your accident.

-It's important to be ready to counter this argument, because if it is successful, under California's "pure comparative negligence" rule you could see a significant chunk of any court award taken away (and a finding of shared fault will also likely reduce the value of your settlement).
+It's important to be ready to counter this argument, because under California's "pure comparative negligence" rule you could see a significant chunk of any court award taken away (and a finding of shared fault will also likely reduce the value of your settlement).

 Learn more about comparative negligence in slip and fall cases.